franciscrot/dma/dh-skills.md

 <details markdown="1">
 <summary>Resources</summary>

-- Programming Historian: Exploring and Analyzing Network Data with Python.
-"This lesson introduces network metrics and how to draw conclusions from them when working with humanities data."
+- Programming Historian: [Exploring and Analyzing Network Data with Python](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python).
+“This lesson introduces network metrics and how to draw conclusions from them when working with humanities data.”
-- Programming Historian: Temporal Network Analysis with R. "Learn how to use R to analyze networks that change over time."
+- Programming Historian: [Temporal Network Analysis with R](https://programminghistorian.org/en/lessons/temporal-network-analysis-with-r).
+“Learn how to use R to analyze networks that change over time.”
-- Programming Historian: Simulating Historical Communication Networks in Python.
-"You will learn the basics of programming a simulation model by building an Agent-Based Model of historical letter exchanges using the Python library mesa."
+- Programming Historian: [Simulating Historical Communication Networks in Python](https://programminghistorian.org/en/lessons/simulating-historical-communication-networks-in-python).
+“You will learn the basics of programming a simulation model by building an Agent-Based Model of historical letter exchanges using the Python library mesa.”
-- Programming Historian: From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources.
-"This tutorial explains how to extract network data (people, institutions, places, etc) from historical sources and how to visualize this data with Palladio."
+- Programming Historian: [From Hermeneutics to Data to Networks: Data Extraction and Network Visualization of Historical Sources](https://programminghistorian.org/en/lessons/from-hermeneutics-to-data-to-networks).
+“This tutorial explains how to extract network data (people, institutions, places, etc) from historical sources and how to visualize this data with Palladio.”
-- Programming Historian: Dealing with Big Data and Network Analysis Using Neo4j.
-"In this lesson we will learn how to use a graph database to store and analyze complex networked information."
+- Programming Historian: [Dealing with Big Data and Network Analysis Using Neo4j](https://programminghistorian.org/en/lessons/dealing-with-big-data-and-network-analysis-using-neo4j).
+“In this lesson we will learn how to use a graph database to store and analyse complex networked information.”

 </details>

 ## Digital collections, digital editions, and preservation {#digital-collections}